Data Portraits at TED

 Personal data to create a connection between people

 Questions such as: “Which TED letter are you?
-Technology, Entertainment or Design?”, “When do you get your best ideas?”, “How messy is your desk?”, “Do you follow rules or do you break them?”.
+Technology, Entertainment or Design?”, “When do you get your best ideas?”
+“How messy is your desk?”
+“Do you follow rules or do you break them?”

-We then developed a design system that turned each answer into a unique set of shapes, colors and symbols, to represent people's views and personality.
-The color, position, and rotation of every element indicated a different response, creating a work of art from the data that makes you you.
+We then developed a design system that turned each answer into a unique set of shapes, colors, and symbols to represent people's views and personality.
+The color, position, and rotation of every element indicated a different response, creating a work of art from the data that makes you, you.

-The tablet app created by Accurat then used web technologies to replicate the style of the elements designed by me and was deployed on the cloud; this made it accessible immediately on a varying number of devices, that were used depending on the size of the crowd during the conference breaks.
+The process of imagining and defining the visual language of the Data Portraits started with sketches on paper and went through multiple iterations before I settled on the final design that was used at TED.
+The tablet app created by Accurat used web technologies to replicate the style of the elements that I designed.
+The app was deployed on the cloud, which made it immediately accessible on the varying number of devices that were used, depending on the size of the crowd during the conference breaks.